filipecalegario/awesome-generative-ai/README.md

 ## Papers and References

 ### AI Tools for Paper Reading
+* [Paper Brain](https://www.paperbrain.study/): summarizer for paper parts.
+The user needs to copy and paste into their interface.
 * [Explainpaper](https://www.explainpaper.com/): "Upload a paper, highlight confusing text, get an explanation"
 * [Paper Player](https://paperplayerapp.com/): A new way for busy scientists and technologists to consume open science
 * [TalkToPapers - namuan/dr-doc-search: Converse with book - Built with GPT-3](https://github.com/namuan/dr-doc-search): a github util where AI will do the paper reading for you instead